 8. Journal Evaluates the Reviews: The Editor-in-Chief considers all the returned reviews before making an overall decision.
 If the reviews differ widely, the editor may invite an additional reviewer so as to get an extra opinion before making a decision.

-9. Primarily Decision: The Editor-in-Chief sends a decision email to the author including any relevant reviewer comments.
+9. Decision: The Editor-in-Chief sends a decision email to the author including any relevant reviewer comments.
 The reviewer's name is anonymous to the author (s).